Genbox/WolframAlpha/README.markdown

 	//First create the main class:
 	WolframAlpha wolfram = new WolframAlpha("APPID HERE");

-	//Then you simply query Wolfram|Alpha like this:
+	//Then you simply query Wolfram|Alpha like this
-	QueryResult results = wolfram.Query("Who is Danald Duck?");
+	//Note that the spelling error will be correct by Wolfram|Alpha QueryResult results = wolfram.Query("Who is Danald Duck?");

 	//The QueryResult object contains the parsed XML from Wolfram|Alpha.
 Lets look at it.